Isometrica/isometrica-meteor/docs/multitenancy.md

 The client-side implementation of `MultiTenancy.applyConstraints` applies the following constraints:

 - A collection can be queried if, and only if, there is an authenticated user.
 - If an there is an organisation id, `find`, `update` and `remove` operations will be constrained to that organisation.
+Note that this is provided the collection isn't excluded from the filter (see below).
 - A user can insert documents if, and only if, there is an organisation id.

 The organisation id that the user is currently accessing is stored in a `Session`.

-Note that `find`, `update` and `remove` operations won't be constrained to an organisation id if one is not set, still allowing you to query across all of your documents.
-The client also given you the option of specifying which collections are filtered by the `find` hook.
+`find`, `update` and `remove` operations won't be constrained to an organisation id if one is not set, still allowing you to query across all of your documents.

+The client also gives you the option of specifying which collections are filtered by the `find` hook.

+The constraints are enforced by adding `find`, `insert` and `update` hooks to the collection:

+- `find`:

+  - If there is no current authenticated user, then a 403 is thrown.
+  - If an organisation id is set and either there is no collection filter or the collection is included in the filter, the `_orgId` will be appended to the query selector.

+- `insert`:

+  - If an `_orgId` is not specified, then a 403 is thrown.

+- `update`:

+  - If an `_orgId` is specified in the modifier's `$set` object, then it is deleted.

 ###### Basic Usage

-### Masquarading
+### Masquerading

 Original constraint: